cambridge-cares/TheWorldAvatar/web/twa-vis-platform/doc/config.md

 - `expanded` (optional): A boolean indicating if the starting state of the data group should be expanded.
 False to collapse the group.
 - `tree-icon` (optional): An image that will be displayed on the layer tree.
 - `stack` (optional): This is the URL for the stack containing metadata on this group's data.
 Note that this should be the base URL of the stack (i.e. without "/geoserver").
 If missing, dynamic metadata from a remote FeatureInfoAgent cannot be utilised.
 This parameter can also be set with different values for different subgroups.
+- `search` (optional): This is the target resource identifier that will activate the search feature capability to find the requested feature(s).
+The search feature will depend on the [VisBackendAgent](https://github.com/cambridge-cares/TheWorldAvatar/tree/main/Agents/VisBackendAgent) running on the same stack, which must be deployed.
 - `sources` (optional): This is an array of objects defining data sources (see below for info on sources).
 - `layers` (optional): This is an array of objects defining data layers (see below for info on layers).
 - `groups` (optional): This is an array of its data subgroups, which follows the same structure and is used to build the data hierarchy.